-- election or polling reforms-including simplified voter registration procedures and an adequate number of polling places -that ensure that each member of the electorate, regardless of time zone, may cast a meaningful vote and that encourage citizens to exercise their right and responsibility to register, vote, and participate fully in the political process; - expansion of safe and secure opportunities for early voting; - 22 voting reform that allows for the verification of votes cast and has security safeguards; - 23 full disclosure of all sources of political financing; - right of all citizens to participate in the election process through political action committees; - 25 reinstatement of the personal tax credit for political contributions; - 26 partial public funding of federal election campaigns; - 27 reauthorization, including extending the full protections, and full enforcement of the Voting 28 Rights Act of 1965; - 29 equal voter access and enfranchisement; - appropriate anonymous voting records to be used in disputes or recounts of elections; 30 - transparent disclosure of voting systems' vote counting processes; - 32 transparent, independent, nonpartisan oversight and audits of elections; - public ownership of voting systems, including the software that records and counts the votes; 33 - 34 federal election days as holidays; - 35 an amendment to the United States Constitution to enable Congress and the States to regulate 36 the expenditure of funds for political contributions and election-related campaign speech by any 37 corporation, limited liability company, or other corporate entity; - 38 a fair and reasonable system of campaign disclosure that would increase public accountability 39 for corporations that attempt to influence elections; - 40 restoration of voting rights for formerly incarcerated American citizens who have served their 41 sentences; - 42 automatic voter registration and vote-by-mail; - 43 a Constitutional amendment to give full Congressional and Presidential voting rights to the U.S. 44 Citizens in the District of Columbia and U.S. territories.
+- 19 NEA supports: - 20 election or polling reforms-including simplified voter registration procedures and an adequate number of polling places 21 and functioning voting equipment-that ensure that each member of the electorate, regardless of time zone, may cast a - 22 meaningful vote and that encourage citizens to exercise their right and responsibility to register, vote, and participate fully in the - 23 political process; - 24 • expansion of safe and secure opportunities for early voting; - 25 • voting reform that allows for the verification of votes cast and has security safeguards; - 26 • full disclosure of all sources of political financing; - 27 • right of all citizens to participate in the election process through political action committees; - 28 • reinstatement of the personal tax credit for political contributions; - 29 • partial public funding of federal election campaigns; - 30 • reauthorization, including extending the full protections, and full enforcement of the Voting Rights Act of 1965; - 31 • equal voter access and enfranchisement; - 32 • appropriate anonymous voting records to be used in disputes or recounts of elections; - 33 • transparent disclosure of voting systems' vote counting processes; - 34 • transparent, independent, nonpartisan oversight and audits of elections; - 35 • public ownership of voting systems, including the software that records and counts the votes; - 36 • federal election days as holidays; - 37 • an amendment to the U.S. Constitution to enable Congress and the states to regulate the expenditure of funds for political 38 contributions and election-related campaign speech by any corporation, limited liability company, or other corporate entity; - 39 • a fair and reasonable system of campaign disclosure that would increase public accountability for corporations that attempt to 40 influence elections; - 41 • restoration of voting rights for formerly incarcerated American citizens who have served their sentences; - 42 • automatic voter registration and vote-by-mail; - 43 • a constitutional amendment to give full congressional and presidential voting rights to U.S. citizens in the District of Columbia 44 and U.S. territories.

-voter identification requirements and other restrictions that have the effect of suppressing participation of citizens in local, state, and national elections.
+- 46 NEA opposes: - 47 • voter identification requirements and other restrictions that have the effect of suppressing participation of citizens in local, state, 48 and national elections.

 c.
-FISCAL POLICY
+Fiscal Policy

-CREDIT UNIONS
+3 CREDIT UNIONS

-- programs that preserve the independence of credit unions to serve their members' best interests; - federal legislation to protect the ability of credit unions to enroll members from multiple groups of employees.
+- 5 NEA supports: - programs that preserve the independence of credit unions to serve their members' best interests; - federal legislation to protect the ability of credit unions to enroll members from multiple groups of employees.

-• federal legislation that adversely affects credit union members.
+- 9 NEA opposes: - 10 • federal legislation that adversely affects credit union members.

-EDUCATION AND NATIONAL SECURITY
+12 EDUCATION AND NATIONAL SECURITY

-- strengthening national security by increasing federal funding for education; - national security based on a sound economy, a well-educated populace, ratification of and adherence to existing arms control treaties, and a stable world community; - a mutual, verifiable nuclear freeze with cessation of testing, production, and further deployment of nuclear delivery systems and other destabilizing systems; - adequate programs for the special needs of veterans; - legislation requiring a policy of economic conversion to facilitate the orderly redirection of resources from military purposes to alternative civilian uses, including education; - consideration of caregiver responsibilities in the assignment of members of the armed services; - legislation to make war-profiteering illegal.
+- 14 NEA supports: - strengthening national security by increasing federal funding for education; - 16 • national security based on a sound economy, a well-educated populace, ratification of and adherence to existing arms control 17 treaties, and a stable world community; - a mutual, verifiable nuclear freeze with cessation of testing, production, and further deployment of nuclear delivery systems and other destabilizing systems; - 20 • adequate programs for the special needs of veterans; - 21 • legislation requiring a policy of economic conversion to facilitate the orderly redirection of resources from military purposes to 22 alternative civilian uses, including education; - 23 • consideration of caregiver responsibilities in the assignment of members of the armed services; - legislation to make war profiteering illegal.